Day 1: Arrive Paro

 Day 13: Bumthang – Thimphu, 268 km, 8 hours

-After breakfast in the hotel, drive to the airport for flight to onward destination.
-Our representative will bid you farewell.
+After early breakfast, drive to Paro airport for flight to onward destination.
+Our representative will bid you farewell here at the airport.

 Total cost includes: